 Fewer lines, and proportionally a lot more time extruding at maximum.

 In slicers like PrusaSlicer and Kisslicer that allow using max volumetric speeds, MVS is the easiest setting to change.
 In other slicers, you have to reverse-engineer the speeds to use based on your extrusion width and layer height.

 If you really want to go down the rabbit hole, consider how this impacts prints when you use adaptive layer heights.
 Layers between 0.05 and 0.48mm could be used in the same print.
 It’s pretty trippy, man.
 Far out stuff.

 Why else does nozzle size matter?
 The Prusa PLA preset has the max volumetric speed (under Advanced) set to 15 mm3/s.
 Prusa’s preset for PETG is 8 mm3/s.
 The E3D V6 limit is generally considered around 11.5 mm3/s.
 Read through many of the posts on extruder problems and you’ll see many in which PLA is a problem, but PETG works well.
 Think about it!

-Getting your nozzles right really ties the printer together.
+Getting your settings right really ties a print together.

 I think the quote from Star Trek: The Wrath of Khan summed it up best…